crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

 * **Localization opportunities** based on engagement patterns
 * **Geographic segmentation** for targeted campaigns

 The geographical location distribution of email reading provides valuable insights, allowing you to view data for each country individually through an intuitive world map interface.
-This helps you understand the geographical distribution of recipients who actively engage with your emails.
+This feature helps you understand the geographical distribution of recipients who actively engage with your emails.

 <Image border={false} src="https://files.readme.io/4141411333902e7c785155d3d797366763c33d243196859ba88553e43f2d1336-image.png" />